France has become one of the most sought-after study-abroad destinations.

 8. HEC Foundation Scholarship

 The HEC Foundation Scholarship aims to attract talented individuals.
-It focuses on exceptional academic and professional backgrounds in the MBA and Executive MBA courses at HEC Paris.
+It emphasizes exceptional academic and professional backgrounds in HEC Paris’s MBA and Executive MBA programs.

 Candidates must thoroughly review the eligibility criteria and application requirements.
 The college outline for the specific MBA or Executive MBA program they are interested in.